Greece’s charming alternative to the Cyclades is rustic but equally cool and lush!

 Dexamenes * Kourouta

-ituated at Κourouta, an area of the Peloponnese with undeniable natural beauty yet mainstream aesthetics, Dexamenes Seaside really constitutes a parallel universe.
-A design oasis was created where there used to be a wine factory with wine tanks made of concrete, a place from the early days of Greek industry that remained untouched for decades.
+Situated at Κourouta, an area of the Peloponnese with undeniable natural beauty yet mainstream aesthetics, Dexamenes Seaside really constitutes a parallel universe.
+A design oasis was created where there used to be a wine factory with wine tanks made of concrete, a place from the early days of the Greek industry that remained untouched for decades.
 One of the most prominent architectural studios in Greece, the K studio team together with the visionary owner Nikos Karaflos planned and executed the project of the repurposing in an immaculate way.
-The rectangular tanks, resembling hollow concrete cubes, hermetically sealed on all sides, were converted into beach front suites, after they were cut open on the one side so as to gain unobstructed view as well as access to the sea.
+The rectangular tanks, resembling hollow concrete cubes, hermetically sealed on all sides, were converted into beachfront suites after they were cut open on the one side so as to gain an unobstructed view as well as access to the sea.

 See more here